 Klara Pokrzywa was born and raised in Michigan, and now splits her time between there and New York City, where she is an undergraduate student studying English and Creative Writing at Columbia University.
 Her work has been published in Canvas Literary Journal and the Pea River Journal, and she is currently researching modernist poetry and mythology with the Laidlaw Scholars Program.
 She has a weakness for musical theatre and dark chocolate.

 Eric Shattuck is a freelance writer living in Austin, Texas.
 His stories have appeared in over a dozen journals, including Neon, the Austin Chronicle, the Nottingham Review, and Gone Lawn.
 His work has been featured on Wigleaf's Top 50 list, and he was nominated for the 2018 Pushcart Prize and Best Small Fictions 2018.

 Crystal Sung is a senior at Classical Academy High School in Escondido, California.
 A graduate of the 2018 Iowa Young Writers' Studio, she has been recognized by the Scholastic Art and Writing Awards in various genres, most recently receiving a 2018 National Gold Medal in Poetry.
 Her work often examines power dynamics in family, relationships, and society.

-Oriana Tang is a sophomore at Yale University.
-Her poetry and prose have been recognized by the National Scholastic Art & Writing Awards, the Poetry Society of the United Kingdom, and the Adroit Prizes, among others, and appear in The Best Teen Writing of 2014, PANK, The Sierra Nevada Review, Killing the Angel, and Winter Tangerine Review.
-She is a 2015 U.S. Presidential Scholar in the Arts and a 2015 Davidson Fellow in Literature.
-You can usually find her asleep face-down on her desk.
+Oriana Tang studies English at Yale University.
+Her poetry and prose have been recognized by the Connecticut Poetry Circuit, the National Scholastic Art & Writing Awards, the Poetry Society of the United Kingdom, and the Adroit Prizes, among others, and appear in the Best Teen Writing of 2014, PANK, the Sierra Nevada Review, Killing the Angel, and Winter Tangerine Review.
+She was a 2015 U.S. Presidential Scholar in the Arts and a 2015 Davidson Fellow in Literature, and grew up in New Jersey.